-So I refer to my favorite Affiliate Network, lemonads, and I make the first selection of offers:
+So I refer to my favorite Affiliate Marketing Network, lemonads, and I make the first selection of Affiliate Programs:

 I sort by verticals, and I realize that two countries are rather well represented: the United States and Italy.
-The presence of offers in an important way indicates that there is a market and that therefore advertisers did not launch randomly.
+The presence of Affiliate Programs in an important way indicates that there is a market and that therefore advertisers did not launch randomly.

 With this information, I will now try to evaluate the difficulty of these geos, to see if I can "easily" make a place for myself in the sun.
 To do this I turn this time to the source of traffic (in this case I chose propellerads, we'll see why later) and I compare what both countries tell me in terms of volume and cost:

 In this case, I see that I have a large number of daily prints for the two geos of my shortlist.
 I also note that the optimal CPM is very different from one geos to the other.
 3.293 for the United States, compared to only 0.662 for Italy.
 I, therefore, have a ratio of almost 1 to 5, even though the volume of the United States is almost 6 times greater than that of Italy.

 What does this tell us?
 There are two possible hypotheses: the first is that the United States is much more profitable, the second is that competition is much stronger in the United States.
 A third and more likely hypothesis is that it is a mix of the first two and that therefore on an unknown vertical the market will be much harder to penetrate.